Who is accessing your systems?

 What Qualities Are Unique to a Cybersecurity Technical Writer?

-• Specialized Expertise: Cybersecurity technical writers have spent their entire careers dedicated to the cybersecurity space.
+- Specialized Expertise: Cybersecurity technical writers have spent their entire careers dedicated to the cybersecurity space.
 Their knowledge areas of focus will already include cybersecurity documentation, cloud security, blue team operations, digital forensics, industrial control systems, incident management plans, disaster recovery, and business continuity plans.
-This built-in knowledge that the writer has reduces the time that would otherwise be spent researching a topic.
+The writer’s built-in knowledge reduces the time that would be spent researching a topic.
 Thus, this increases the time and resources available to complete more complex writing assignments.

-• Reduced Errors and Omissions: With a cybersecurity technical writer, your business’ exposure to potentially devastating inaccuracies and vulnerabilities caused by a less specialized technical writer declines.
+- Reduced Errors and Omissions: With a cybersecurity technical writer, your business’s exposure to potentially devastating inaccuracies and vulnerabilities caused by a less specialized technical writer declines.
 This will drastically decrease processing times and minimize edits and revisions.

 Why Do I Need a Cybersecurity Writer if I Already Have a Staff Content Writer?

-The most common difference is the technical aspect itself.
+The most common difference between content writers and cybersecurity technical writers is the technical aspect itself.
 Technical writing is specific to the technology industry and encompasses the benefits listed above, as well as being responsible for risk management procedures to protect the business from malicious attacks online.
-On the other hand, content writers are more skilled at topics that can be well-researched and pitched to the consumer through creative writing, attention-grabbing headlines, and marketing.
-Company blogs also fit staff content writers well.
+On the other hand, content writers are more skilled at topics that can be well-researched and pitched to the consumer through creative writing, attention-grabbing headlines, and marketing, as well as content such as company blogs.
 They develop original content, draft proposals, reports, and white papers, and can work in any industry from fashion to healthcare.
 Both types of writers are advantageous in different settings.
 In this case, a cybersecurity technical writer is the best choice to complete the job.
-Perfect!

 Can’t I Just Have My Engineers Write the Documentation?

-There are pitfalls to this line of thought.
-A cybersecurity engineer or designer
+While one might think that they could have engineers write cybersecurity documents, there are pitfalls to this line of thought.
+A cybersecurity engineer or designer writing these documents could result in:

-• Poorly Written Documentation: It takes years to hone the cybersecurity technical writing skillset.
-To do the job credibly, one must master multiple skills.
+- Poorly Written Documentation: It takes years to hone the cybersecurity technical writing skillset.
+To do the job efficiently, one must master multiple skills.
 These often include numerous documentation styles, developing visuals and graphics to accompany the written content, and determining the best organization of such technical reports.
-Choosing someone without such skills could frustrate consumers, leading to revenue loss and ruining a company’s credibility and reputation.
+Documents written by someone without such skills could frustrate consumers, leading to revenue loss and ruining a company’s credibility and reputation.

 For some start-ups and businesses, it may not be financially feasible to hire a cybersecurity technical writer or a staff content writer.
 In that case, the most reasonable alternative is to choose a documentation services firm like Essential Data.
 At EDC, we guarantee the quality of our work in handling your documentation needs.
 Whether you need a team of consultants to produce a complete line of documentation or a single technical writer for a brief project, Essential Data will lead the project from start to finish.
 Contact us today to get started.
 (800) 221-0093 or sales@edc.us